janeyoung2018/NER-Twitter/NER-README.md

 # Named Entity Recognition(NER) on Twitter

-In this notewook, I will use 5 ways to solve custom Named Entity Recognition (NER) problem on Twitter.
+In these notewooks, I will use 5 ways to solve custom Named Entity Recognition (NER) problem on Twitter.
 NER is a task that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc.

 In this dataset, we have 21 different tags for sentences.